EleutherAI/lm-evaluation-harness/README.md

 ## Visualizing Results

-To visualize model predictions for individual instances as well as overall scores, you can use the [Zeno AI evaluation platform](https://zenoml.com).

-After creating a Zeno account, you will have to add your API key to your environment variables:
+You can use [Zeno](https://zenoml.com) to visualize the results of your eval harness runs.

+First, head to [hub.zenoml.com](hub.zenoml.com) to create an account and get an API key [on your account page](hub.zenoml.com/account).
+Add this key as an environment variable:

 ```bash
 export ZENO_API_KEY=[your api key]
 ```

-To be able to upload results, evaluation has to be run with the `log_samples` and `output_path` flags.
+To visualize the results, run the eval harness with the `log_samples` and `output_path` flags.
 We expect `output_path` to contain multiple folders that represent individual model names.
-You can thus run your evaluation on any number of tasks and models and upload all of the results as one Zeno project.
+You can thus run your evaluation on any number of tasks and models and upload all of the results as projects on Zeno.

 ```bash
 python -m lm_eval \